 A hangover is what some people experience the morning after a night of heavy drinking.
 Symptoms can include thirst, dizziness, fatigue, headaches or migraines, nausea and loss of appetite.

-We get it — whether it’s catching up with friends at an event or enjoying a fun night out on St. Patrick’s Day, we all overindulge now and then.
+We get it — whether it’s catching up with friends at an event, tailgating before the big game, or enjoying a fun night out on St. Patrick’s Day, we all overindulge now and then.
 If you want to make the aftermath of an awesome night a bit more bearable, here are 15 of our top tips for preventing hangovers in the first place, or at least making them significantly less severe.

 While preventing hangovers is the goal, it’s also important to know the signs and symptoms of a hangover, so you’re well-equipped for what to expect.
 While most hangover symptoms are more uncomfortable than dangerous, there are some — such as changes in cognitive function — which can become dangerous.

 The most common hangover symptoms can include one or more of the following:

 Hangover symptoms aren’t the same for everyone, and some may experience them more severely than others.
 The person’s mental and physical health, the amount of alcohol consumed and how responsibly they drank all contribute to the severity of the hangover.
 And hangover symptoms aren’t uniform for each person either, so you may experience nausea during one hangover and headaches during the next.

 The main culprit behind a hangover is alcohol, of course.
 But it’s how it interacts with the body that results in the aforementioned hangover symptoms.

 Dehydration, inflammation and gastrointestinal irritation are three of the main causes of hangovers, which occur directly from consuming alcohol.